 Your open changes are automatically saved every 10 seconds for the current session, up to a maximum of 5 autosaved sessions.
 After which the oldest session is removed.

 This is a safety net in case your web browser crashes or you accidentally close your tab.
 Don't rely on it too much as web browsers have limited storage.
-After doing substantial work always Export manually to have a safe copy on your device.
+After doing substantial work always Save manually to have a safe copy on your device.

 You can open your saved ZIP to continue where you left off.
 That means any new data since your save won't be available.